rsallar/newsletter/README.md

     -   Use the "Email Management" section to add or remove recipient email addresses.

 4.  **Wait or Run Manually**:
-    -   The system will now run automatically once a week (every Friday morning).
+    -   The system will now run automatically once a week.
     -   If you want to test the process immediately, click the **"Buscar Noticias y Enviar Newsletter"** button.
 A log window will appear showing the real-time progress of the entire workflow.